SSWConsulting/SSW.Rules.Content/rules/bench-master/rule.md

 ![Figure: Developers can add Keen to Learn skills in CRM to inform the Bench Master](keen-to-learn-skills.png)

-## What happens when the Bench Master is not available?

 Here's some inputs the Bench Master would consider for each developer:

 - Client needs - Is there any client work that tentatively needs the developer?